casdoor/casdoor-website/docs/organization/organization-tree.md

 - **DisplayName**, **CreatedTime**, **UpdatedTime**
 - **Type** — `Physical` or `Virtual`.
 A user can be in only one Physical group but multiple Virtual groups.
 - **ParentGroup** — Parent group (top-level groups use the organization as parent)
+- **Properties** — Arbitrary key/value metadata attached to the group

 ## Managing groups